Azelphur/PokemonGo-CalcyIV-Renamer/README.md

 - in - In list

 **Actions:**
-- rename-calcy - Rename and paste into the edit box, uses Calcy IVs naming scheme
-- rename - Allows you to specify your own name for the pokemon
+- rename - Allows you to specify your own name for the pokemon.
+You can also use any of the above conditions as variables.
+For example `{name} {iv}`.
+In addition, there is also a {calcy} variable, which contains Calcys suggested name.
 - favorite - Favorite the pokemon
 - appraise - Appraise the pokemon